aniruddhamonker/contrail-scrape/README.md

 ```

 # Analyzing Introspect Data
-All the introspect data collected by the tool is pretty formated as xml.
+All the introspect data collected by the contrail-scrape is pretty formated as xml.
 The data is saved into a single tar.gz archive.
-The file is saved under local directory from where the tool is run.
+The file is saved under local directory from where contrail-scrape is run.
 ```
 # ls -l contrail-scrape*
 -rwxrwxrwx 1 aniruddh aniruddh 242752 Nov 12 20:00 contrail-scrape.tgz